Skip to main content

 If you need to set up Workflows for different parts of your business, you’ll add multiple connections for a single integration.

-💡As an example, if you store Form PDFs to OneDrive, add connections for each of your departments to automatically organize your received Form PDFs.
+If you store Form PDFs to OneDrive, add connections for each of your departments to automatically organize your received Form PDFs.

 Connection 1 is for your HVAC team, while Connection 2 is tied to your electricians.
 Add two separate OneDrive connections - one for each team.